OriyaU/System-programing-b-assigment-2/README.md

   tests:
   to run test file:
-  tun the commend:"make test" and than "./test"
+  run the commend:"make test" and than "./test"